 a.
 Seed Processing

-- Keep seeds away from moisture and high temperatures.
-The cooler and drier the area is, the longer the life of the seeds.
+- Keep in a cool and dry place or storage area.
+The drier the stored seeds and cooler the storage area, the longer the life of the seeds.

 For more information, contact:

 College of Agriculture, UP Los Banos College, Laguna

 Tel.
 Nos.: (049) 536-5287; 576-0090

 PCARRD, Los Banos, Laguna